Perspective | The starting rotation remains Washington’s foundation — and its greatest hope

 How did all this happen and so quickly?

-Early in training camp, Scherzer sprained his ankle which set back his normal throwing program.
+Early in training camp, Scherzer sprained his ankle, which set back his normal throwing program.
 For 36-year-old pitchers, that can be a red flag.
 Was he showing his age?
 Was he wise to push through discomfort and come back quickly?

 The Mad Max approach worked.
 Scherzer’s recent starts have been decent, if less than dominant, and his final tune up — in a backfield game — got him near 100 pitches, with the last reportedly at 95 mph with a grunt.